 (b) The second pressure relief device does not open during the entire test.

 2.3.3.
-After passing the first part, the test shall be repeated subsequently to re-generation of the vacuum and cool-down of the container as described above.
+After passing the first part, the test shall be repeated subsequently to re-generation of the vacuum and cool-down of the container LHSS as described above.

 (a) The vacuum is re-generated to a value specified by the manufacturer.
 The vacuum shall be maintained at least 24 hours.
 The vacuum pump may stay connected until the time directly before the start of the vacuum loss;